What is securities fraud?

 Do I have a securities fraud claim?

 If a person misrepresented something to you, or withheld important information from you, in connection with the purchase or sale of a security (e.g., stock, bond, variable annuity), there is a good chance that you have a securities fraud claim against that person or entity.
 Generally speaking, it doesn’t matter if the misrepresentation was written or oral, or whether it was made to you individually, or to a group of investors.

 Can I consult with a lawyer about my securities fraud claim?

 If you think that you may be the victim of securities fraud, you should contact an experienced securities law attorney immediately.
 We have attorneys who specialize in securities fraud cases.
-If you would like to set up a free consultation, please call Daniel J. Broxup at (616) 632 8059.
+If you would like to set up a free consultation, call investor-claims attorney Daniel J. Broxup toll-free at (1-888) 607-4819.